Kent1011/client_information/README.md

 ### Application Information

 Application information is all about the application you build.
-And notice that **applicationId** is not support for web application.
+And notice that **applicationId** is not supported for web applications.

 <table>
   <tr>